 How Much Do Safety Deposit Boxes Cost to Rent?

 The cost to rent a safety deposit box depends on the size of the box and location of your bank, ranging from about $20 for a small box to $200 for a large one.
-A small box is typically 3 inches by 5 inches, the size of an index card, and a foot long.
+A small box is typically three inches by five inches, the size of an index card, and a foot long.
 Safe deposit boxes come in a range of sizes up from there, with the largest being 10 inches by 10 inches and two feet deep.

 Prices not only differ between banks but can also vary by bank location.
 You should call your local bank branch to find out the annual rental costs for their safety deposit boxes.
 If you have a checking account, it may include a free or discounted box in its perks.
 If you don’t pay your rent for the box, the bank will seize the contents, so be sure to pay.